uchicago-dsi/good-food-purchasing/README.md

 training:
   metric_for_best_model: "basic_type_accuracy"
 ```

+Once this file is updated re-run `make train`.

 Next, we load the model trained on "Basic Type" only and train the full model on "Sub-Types".